TrasheRacer/Waer-en-Wyn/CHECKLISTS.md

 ### Main (Indoor) Steering Console

-// FIXME: Disengage stick, or put in neutral? @maxi

- - [ ] Before using outside console do something with stick...
+ - [ ] Before using outside console make sure that stick is not making the boat drift slowly forward; best put in neutral